Social KRA

 A young person using a leg press machine at Swan Active Midland

-We host a range of events that bring the community together.
+The City hosts a range of events that bring the community together.

 Helping all our residents feel heard, engaged, included and safe.